jangernert/FeedReader/README.md

    - [openSUSE Leap 42.1](http://software.opensuse.org/ymp/home:scujas:feedreader/openSUSE_Leap_42.1/feedreader.ymp)
    - [openSUSE Leap 42.2](http://software.opensuse.org/ymp/home:scujas:feedreader/openSUSE_Leap_42.2/feedreader.ymp)

-#### Flatpak Bundle (testing)
+#### Flatpak Bundle

 FeedReader is now availble as a standalone Flatpak file and should be installable on all Linux distributions that support the Flatpak Application Framework.
-This is still a WIP and might not work as expected, please report any Flatpak related issues [HERE](https://github.com/jscurtu/feedreader-flatpak/issues).
+This is still a WIP and might not work as expected, please report any Flatpak related issues.

 For more information about Flatpak and how to use or install it for your distribution see the [Flatpak webpage](http://flatpak.org).